mikesol/purescript-halogen-cf/README.md

 # purescript-halogen-cf

-A library for writing comonadic renderers with Halogen
+A library for writing comonadic renderers with Halogen.

 ## Structure